okta/okta.github.io/_source/_posts/2018-07-19-simple-crud-react-and-spring-boot.md

 ## Add Authentication with Okta

 It's pretty cool to build a CRUD app, but it's even cooler to build a _secure_ one.
-To make it so you have to log in before viewing/modifying groups, you can use Okta's easy-to-use API for OIDC.
-Okta makes [identity management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you're used to.
+To achieve that, you’ll want to add authentication so users have to log in before viewing/modifying groups.
+To make this simple, you can use Okta's API for OIDC.
+At Okta, our goal is to make [identity management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you're used to.
 Okta is a cloud service that allows developers to create, edit, and securely store user accounts and user account data, and connect them with one or multiple applications.
 Our API enables you to:

 * [Authenticate](https://developer.okta.com/product/authentication/) and [authorize](https://developer.okta.com/product/authorization/) your users
 * Store data about your users